yaairnaavaa/BOS-1Inch/README.md

 To implement the 1Inch technology and swap tokens we must make some configurations in our BOS component.
 The main methods are shown below:

-Definition of the network information along with each of its properties, as well as the addresses of the pools to be used for swapping.
+Definition of the network information along with each of its properties, as well as the addresses of the pools to be used for swap:

 ```jsx
 const dataChains = {
   1: {